XunaXu/Jekyll-Iris/source/_posts/2016-10-21-How to set up your blog site using Jekyll and Github.md

 jekyll serve
 ```
 Open a web browser at this address: http://127.0.0.1:4000/Jekyll-Iris/.
-Note: I am using a Mac which has a 2.3.0 Ruby pre-installed.
-You may need to download [Ruby](https://www.ruby-lang.org/en/downloads/) if you don't have it.
+Note: I am using a Mac with 2.3.0 Ruby installed.
+You may need to [download](https://www.ruby-lang.org/en/downloads/) or update Ruby.

 {{site.div-expand}}
 <img src="{{site.baseurl}}/assets/images/setup_jekyll.jpg" alt="Set up and run a jekyll theme"/>